georkost4/WeatherFarm/README.md

  ## Tip to run the app

  Create a file name "sensitive_data.txt" and put there the AgroMonitoring API key.
 It will crash if you dont use the API key.
+You can get an API key from this [site](https://agromonitoring.com/).